f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab1.rst

 Task 2: Create BIG-IP VLANs
 ===========================

+In Task 2, we will define our VLANs on our BIG-IPs.
+Our VLANs will be associated with their respective trunk from Task 1.

 #.
 On both BIG-IP devices, configure VLANs under the Network configuration section.

    Use the following table to create & define your three VLANs: